-Make sure to trim the top off the little hearts, where there is a white crescent of fat.
-You can either leave the hearts whole, half them or do both if you have an assortment: Little teal hearts should be left whole, goose hearts should be sliced.
+No matter who’s heart you are cooking, make sure to trim the top above the little white ring fat, which mostly arterial gunk.
+You can either leave the hearts whole, halve them or do both if you have an assortment: Little teal hearts should be left whole, goose hearts should be sliced.

 - 2 tablespoons minced parsley